rolinh/errbag/README.md

 Is your Go (golang) application running for long period of times or as a daemon?
 If the answer is yes, chances are that you might find `errbag` useful.

+`Errbag` is a Go package that allows Go programs to pause for a predefined amount of time when too many errors happen.

 Errors are usually unavoidable for programs or applications which are supposed to run continuously for long period of times.
 In these case, errors are dealt